amanahuja/amanahuja.github.io/content/garden/whats-different-about-civil-society-data-initiatives.md

 In fact, there are really important differences between a civil society data initiatives and those at a for-profit organization, or one run by the government.
 And these differences require that we evaluate carefully any direct application of familiar tools or methods, and that, in fact, we may need to build new approaches entirely.

-And this understanding -- that civil society is different, that the problems it tries to solve are different, that the values and principles we need to carry in its work are different, and that together we have to really identify these differences and plan for them -- this undertanding allows us to see the whole sector with new perspective, one that is not just wary of pitfalls but is also full of fresh ideas and opportunities.
+And this understanding -- that civil society is different, that the problems it tries to solve are different, that the values and principles we need to carry in its work are different, and that together we have to really identify these differences and plan for them -- this undertanding allows us to see the whole sector with new perspective, one that is not just wary of pitfalls but is also full of fresh [ideas and opportunities](opportunities.md).

 {{<pullquote >}}
 This understanding allows us to see the whole sector with new perspective, one that is not just wary of pitfalls, but also full of fresh ideas and opportunities and a renewed promise.
 {{< /pullquote >}}

-##### Multiple teams collaborating
+I have described a few of the differences below, with examples, to illustrate how these differences can impact the design, the team composition, the sustainability, and the impact of the tool or product.

+#### Multi-stakeholder teams
 Civil society data initiatives are often multi-team collaborative efforts with a complexity of incentives and power-dynamics.

 One [US county that we worked with](/portfolio/recidivism-data-sharing/) was aware that understanding recidivism requires bringing together information from many organizations.
 An individual's interactions with the justice system over time may include the Sheriff's office, the courts, prison, the probation office, community based organizations (CBOs) and more.
 Whether or not they recidivate, they may encounter many of these multiple times.